top of page

 05 Low dB/dt, calm stimulation, not brute force

-LOREM X RP-PEMF is designed to operate with low |dB/dt|, resulting in controlled sessions with a larger safety and comfort margin.
+We designed LOREM X RP-PEMF to operate at low dB/dt, resulting in controlled sessions with a larger safety and comfort margin.

 In simple terms, |dB/dt| describes how fast the magnetic field changes, and that speed of change largely determines the induced electrical stimulus in tissue.